harding/old-docs-history-bitcoin.org/en/developer-guide.md

 {% autocrossref %}

-Take note that for both types of broadcasting, mechanisms are in place to punish misbehaving peers from taking up bandwidth and computing resources by sending false information.
-If a peer gets a score above the `-banscore=<n>` threshold, he will be banned for the number of seconds defined by `-bantime=<n>`, which is 86,400 by default.
+Take note that for both types of broadcasting, mechanisms are in place to punish misbehaving peers who take up bandwidth and computing resources by sending false information.
+If a peer gets a banscore above the `-banscore=<n>` threshold, he will be banned for the number of seconds defined by `-bantime=<n>`, which is 86,400 by default.

 {% endautocrossref %}